My Peace I Give to You

 A Sermon on John 14:27Read more

-Do you live in a state of fear and anxiety?
-You are not alone!
-But there is a peace in the midst of life's troubles.
-Like being in the eye of a hurricane, the disciples were enjoying the peace of being in the presence of Christ.
+Like being in the eye of a hurricane, Jesus’s disciples were enjoying the peace of being in the presence of Christ.
 In the midst of this peace, their hearts had become troubled and fearful.
 As they enjoyed fellowship in the upper room, Jesus announced He was leaving them to return to the Father.
 This news caused them to become fearful and anxious.
-As Dr. Martyn Lloyd-Jones explains from John 14:27, Jesus gives a promise of peace.
+In this sermon on John 14:27 titled “My Peace I Give to You,” Dr. Martyn Lloyd-Jones explains that Jesus gives a promise of peace.
 The disciples, along with all believers in the future, can live at peace in the midst of a chaotic and cruel world.
 In fact, the possession and experience of peace is a central fruit of the Christian faith.
-When Jesus says "My peace I give you" this peace is different.
+When Jesus says, “My peace I give you,” this peace is different.
 It is not the kind of empty peace the world offers.
-In this sermon, Dr. Lloyd-Jones offers to you the true, eternal peace that is found in Christ.
-Turn to the Lord and experience for yourself the "Peace I leave with you; my peace I give to you.
+In this sermon, Dr. Lloyd-Jones offers the true, eternal peace that is found in Christ.
+Turn to the Lord and experience for yourself the “Peace I leave with you; my peace I give to you.
 Not as the world gives do I give to you.
-Let not your hearts be troubled, neither let them be afraid.
+Let not your hearts be troubled, neither let them be afraid.”

 Additional Scripture Translations

 27Peace I leave you, My peace I give you; not as the world gives, do I give to you.
 Do not let your hearts be troubled, nor fearful.

 27Peace I leave with you, my peace I give unto you: not as the world giveth, give I unto you.
 Let not your heart be troubled, neither let it be afraid.